 DONE!!
 It was as amazing as I’d hoped it would be (maybe even more!).
 Read the full post here!

-Have a Peak at the Pink Lakes
+20. Have a Peek at the Pink Lakes

-I can’t wait to take a roadtrip here in a few weeks and see them in the flesh!
+I can’t wait to take a road trip here in a few weeks and see them in the flesh!
 Expect a post packed with pink photos very soon.

 Sort of Done – See the post here!